-Funding Recommendation: Congress should provide \$1.65 billion in FY23 for the Community Mental Health Services Block Grant (MHBG) in line with the President's FY23 Budget Request.
+Funding Recommendation: Congress should provide \$1.5 billion in FY23 for the Community Mental Health Services Block Grant (MHBG).
 The MHBG is the largest and most important program in the Labor, Health and Human Services, and Education Appropriations bill for helping states provide comprehensive mental health services.
 States use this block grant to fund mental health treatment and supports for people who are uninsured or unable to afford services and also to cover services that are not covered by insurance, such as crisis management, intensive in-home services, early psychosis care, and supported education and employment services.
 Services and supports are provided to adults with serious mental illness and children with serious emotional disturbance.

-Prioritize Prevention: Congress should set aside up to 10% of MHBG funding for prevention activities.
+Prioritize Prevention: Congress should set aside up to 20% of MHBG funding for prevention activities.
 Research shows that early intervention and prevention activities can mitigate or in some cases prevent the incidence of mental health conditions.
 Currently, however, states are not allowed to use the MHBG to pay for early intervention and prevention activities, and funding is limited to serving individuals who have already been diagnosed as having very high needs.